 How to study for the HESI A2 Chemistry test?

-- Read your HESI A2 chemistry book (or any other equivalent resource) and take notes
+- Read your HESI A2 chemistry book and our HESI Chemistry Formulas (or any other equivalent resource) and take notes

 - Make sure to understand examples in the text by reviewing them, asking questions about difficult concepts, and looking up definitions of words you don’t know